 How does headless mode work?

 You may be wondering how WebDriver will be able to find elements and click on them when no browser window opens.
-What happens is that whatever website you visit is rendered in memory, and this is how WebDriver can locate elements.

 How to run Chrome in headless mode